Macizo de Anaga

 It is a remote and wild area characterized by humid forests, such as laurisilva.
 Native plant species include Ceropegia dichotoma, Ceropegia fusca and Echium virescens.
 The Macizo de Anaga is also rich in archaeological finds, among which is the Mummy of San Andrés belonging to the ancient Guanche.

 The main villages in the Macizo de Anaga are San Andrés, Taganana and Igueste de San Andrés.
 A place in the mountains known as El Bailadero is believed to have been a place where witches were practicing witchcraft and dancing around a bonfire.
+Anaga also has a cryptozoological legend.
+It is about the so-called Anguila peluda, which was a monstrous eel of great size that inhabited a puddle at Punta de Anaga and that terrified the local people.